netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

 This is applicable even on on-prem deployments.
 In dual-tier ingress deployments, in which the Netscaler CPX is exposed as service type `LoadBalancer` to the tier-1 Netscaler VPX ingress, the ingress resources operated by the Netscaler CPX is updated with the VIP address.

-This topic provides information about how to enable the ingress status update for Netscaler CPX with the Citrix ingress controller as sidecar deployments.
+This topic provides information about how to enable the ingress status update for Netscaler CPX with the Netscaler ingress controller as sidecar deployments.

 **Note**: